3 Options for Creating Waterproof Books: Book Printing

 Option 3: Laminated Synthetic Paper

-Basically, this option is a combination of Options 1 and 2 above.
+This option combines Options 1 and 2 above.
 In other words, the books are created with synthetic paper that has a laminate applied to both sides.
-However, because synthetic paper is waterproof by itself, it does not require the laminate to have a sealed-edge around the perimeter.
+However, because synthetic paper is waterproof by itself, it does not require the laminate to have a sealed edge around the perimeter.
 Instead, the laminate can be cut flush with the edge of the synthetic paper.
 Some people may find this more aesthetically pleasing than a sealed-edge laminate, as the flush-cut laminate does not overhang the cover and pages.

-Also, because the laminate does not need to be extended along the binding edge for the coil to pass through it, the laminate does not need to be as thick.
+Also, because the laminate does not need to be extended along the binding edge for the coil to pass through it, it does not need to be as thick.
 This minimizes the added bulk problem of books with higher page counts that Option 1 might present.

 Furthermore, because the synthetic paper is now sandwiched between two pieces of laminate, there is an added layer of protection over the ink should a harsh cleaning agent or other strong substance come in contact with the book.